COUNT Function

 Examples

-1. Count the number of all rows (including those with NULL values):
+1. Count all rows (including those containing NULL values):

-2. Count the number of non-NULL values in a specified column:
+1. Count the number of non-NULL values in the specified columns:

-3. Count the number of distinct values in a specified column (ignoring NULL values):
+1. Count the number of distinct values in the specified columns (ignoring NULL values):

-4. Count the number of specific values in a column:
+1. Count the number of rows with a specific value in a column:

-5. Count the number of sales for different products in the sales records (ignore NULL values):
+1. Count the number of distinct products in sales records (ignoring NULL values):